 Christian Bane is an expert at deception.
 It’s part of his job as a Smithson Group agent.
-But having been left to die by a woman he thought he loved means a calculated seduction–even under the guise of work–has him wanting to get in and get out without getting involved.
+But having been left to die by a woman he loved means a calculated seduction–even under the guise of work–has him wanting to get in and get out without getting involved.

 “Fast-paced from beginning to end, packed with pulse-pounding intrigue.
 Readers won’t want to put this one down.” — RT Book Reviews, 4.5 stars

 The man she assumed to be Wick’s visitor was tall and lean and frighteningly attractive—frightening, because the intensity of his gaze was not the least bit dimmed by the darkness or the shadows.
 If she’d been the type to shiver, her Jimmy Choos would not have been the best choice of footwear.
 The way he was looking at her?
 Looking into her?
 Looking through what she showed the world for what she might be hiding?
 She would have shaken out of her shoes by now.

 He had to have come from the water garden.
 Perhaps he’d seen her stop on the walkway.
 The garden took up a good eight hundred square feet, and any number of the benches along the water’s edge, as well as at least two Natasha could think of nestled deeper into the lush foliage, offered a perfect view of the path rising from the garage to the house.